mc-usana/amazon-q/README.md

 - Q Business Application (can be created by the script)

 The AWS CLI needs to be configured with a profile that has CloudFormation, Amplify, Q Business, and Secrets Manager permissions.

-**Usage Disclaimers:**

-- You will be billed for AWS resources created by this solution
-- Domain configuration is required for iframe embedding
-- Local testing requires adding localhost to Q Business allowed URLs
-- Session duration is configurable (15-60 minutes, default: 15)

 ## Setup